AndyObtiva/glimmer-dsl-libui/README.md

 ### Custom Keywords

 Custom keywords can be defined to represent custom controls (components) that provide new features or act as composites of [existing controls](#supported-keywords) that need to be reused multiple times in an application or across multiple applications.
 Custom keywords save a lot of development time, improving productivity and maintainability immensely.

 For example, you can define a custom `address` control as an aggregate of multiple `label` controls to reuse multiple times as a standard address View, displaying street, city, state, and zip code.

 To define custom keywords, simply define a method representing the custom control you want (e.g. `address`) with any arguments needed (e.g. `address(address_model)`).

 To make custom keywords externally reusable, you can define in modules and simply include the modules in the view classes that need them.

+It is OK to use terms "custom keyword" and "custom control" synonymously though "custom keyword" is a broader term that covers things other than controls too like custom shapes (e.g. `cylinder`), custom attributed strings (e.g. `alternating_color_string`), and custom transforms (`isometric_transform`).

 Example that defines `form_field`, `address_form`, `label_pair`, and `address` keywords (you may copy/paste in [`girb`](#girb-glimmer-irb)):